 These verses remind us, that God expects us to follow a lifestyle that pleases him while living in a sinful world.
 When we do we can say we are abiding in the shadow of the almighty God and enjoy the divine providence promised to us in the proceeding verses.

-2. Moses’ wilderness experience
+2. Moses’ Wilderness Experience

-Even though survival techniques have evolved very much, it is said that since the year 2001 over 2,100 migrants have perished in the Soronan desert.
+Even though survival techniques have evolved very much, it is said that since the year 2001 over 2,100 migrants have perished in the Sonoran desert.
 Some call it the Devil’s highway.
 If you are not careful, you will die by the sting of a Rattlesnake or a Scorpion if not by the terrible heat or a poisonous plant you stepped on.

 Imagine how hard life must have been for Moses as he lead the children of Israel to the Promised land through the desert, (Deuteronomy 8:15).
 Psalm 91:3-14 corresponds to these hardships and the Lord’s deliverance Moses experienced while he lead the Israelites out of Egypt and to the promised land.